datamindedsolutions/coding-challenge/ios_coding_challenge.md

 ### Noteworth Lunch

 1. Use the [Google Places API](https://developers.google.com/places/web-service/intro).
-1. A user should be presented with a list of restaurants based on the food type and the location they enter.
+2. A user should be presented with a list of restaurants based on the food type and the location they enter.
-2. A user should be able to sort the list by Best Match, Distance, and Most Reviewed.
+3. A user should be able to sort the list by Best Match, Distance, and Most Reviewed.
-3. A user should be taken to a details page of the restaurant based on the restaurant they select.
+4. A user should be taken to a details page of the restaurant based on the restaurant they select.
+5. There should be a seperation between the data and view layer.
+6. The app should be extensible.

 An adequate solution might be developed within 4 - 8 hours, but please spend however much time it takes to construct a great solution.